-When starting to teach one of reading's key concepts, finding the main idea using informational text, I like to start off the unit with something really fun...kind of like how I sometimes eat my dessert first and dinner afterwards...It just makes good sense to hook the kids into whatever concept you're teaching by making it fun!
+When I teach one of reading's key concepts, finding the main idea using informational text, I like to start off the unit with something really fun...kind of like how I sometimes eat my dessert first and dinner afterward...It just makes good sense to hook the kids into whatever concept you're teaching by making it fun!

 The first thing we do after explaining what the main idea is, "what the text is mostly about", is to do Main Idea Activity Bags.
 You can do these one of three ways, depending upon the time you have.